Tanz0rz/haxe-fmod/docs/index.md

 # haxefmod

-haxefmod is FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS, with drop-in components for HaxeFlixel, Heaps, and Kha.
+haxefmod is FMOD Studio for Haxe on HTML5, HashLink, Windows, Linux, and macOS, with native support for HaxeFlixel, Heaps, and Kha.
 The library binds the full [FMOD Studio API](https://www.fmod.com/docs/2.03/api/studio-api.html) and the FMOD Core API at runtime.
 Around them it adds the pieces a game needs:

 - Helper class to simplify FMOD calls
 - Typed sound handles so sounds can be treated like objects in the code
-- payload callbacks
+- Typed callbacks with payloads
 - refcounted bank loading
 - engine components
 - constants generated from your banks

 ## Two sets of docs

 FMOD's own documentation at [fmod.com/docs](https://www.fmod.com/docs/2.03/api/welcome.html) describes every FMOD function, type, and guide.
-The [haxefmod for FMOD docs](guides/extension.md) browser extension adds a Haxe tab to each of them with the haxefmod signature.
+The [fmod.com extension](guides/extension.md) adds a Haxe tab to each of them with the haxefmod signature.
 Every haxefmod method that wraps an FMOD function keeps the FMOD name.
 A page there maps directly onto a class here.

 These pages cover only what the library adds: setup, the helper class, the runtime layer, handle conventions, engine components, and the command line.